G-Node/nixpy/docs/source/install.rst

     sudo apt-get install python-nix

-If you want to use NIXPy on other distributions, pleas follow the instructions for building NIXPy from source.
+If you want to use NIXPy on other distributions, pleas follow the instructions for building NIXPy from source (:ref:`see below <build-nixpy-from-source>`).

 Windows
 -------